ArnaudGadbin2/IRC-CHAT/README.md

 This is a text chat with editable channels.

 ## Technologies
-Project uses Node, Express, SocketIO, React.
+Project uses Node, Express, SocketIO, React, Mongodb.

 ## Setup
 Project still in developpement.